 Do only adults get shingles?

-No. While shingles most commonly affects people over the age of 50 years, it can occur at any age in people who have had chickenpox.
-In particular, it can develop in those who have a weakened immune system and/or those who contracted chickenpox in the first year of life.
+No. While shingles most commonly affects people over older people, it can occur at any age in people who have had chickenpox.
+In particular, it can develop in those who have a weakened immune system.
 Older patients who get shingles are more likely to develop a complication called post herpetic neuralgia.
 This is a painful condition that can last long after the shingles rash has disappeared.

 It is estimated that approximately 1 in 3 adults who contract chickenpox will develop shingles at some point in their lifetime.
 If you have a weakened immune system, your risk of getting shingles or having a more severe form of the disease is much higher.